dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 sudo systemctl enable dydxprotocold
 ```

-The system service holds environment variables.
-When you start it, it will run the command `/$HOME/go/bin/cosmovisor run start --non-validating-full-node=true`
+The system service definition above holds environment variables.
+When you start it, the service will run the command `/$HOME/go/bin/cosmovisor run start --non-validating-full-node=true`

 ### Step 10: Start the service
 To start your node using the `systemd` service that you created, run the following command: